PedroPinheiro96/pedropinheiro96.github.io/_posts/2024-10-02-PiHole-Installation-and-Configuration.md

 In today's digital landscape, online ads can be more than just an annoyance; they can slow down your browsing experience and invade your privacy.
 Enter Pi-hole, a powerful network-wide ad blocker that transforms your home network into a cleaner, faster space.
 By acting as a DNS sinkhole, Pi-hole intercepts and blocks unwanted content before it reaches your devices.

-In this post, we'll guide you through the straightforward process of installing and configuring Pi-hole.
+In this post, I will guide you through the straightforward process of installing and configuring Pi-hole.
 Whether you're a tech novice or a seasoned pro, this step-by-step tutorial will help you reclaim your online experience and enjoy a more streamlined internet.
 Let’s dive in!

 ### Prerequisites